k8hayes/krhayes.com/content/project/Flammability/index.md

   caption: Photo by K. Hayes
   focal_point: Smart
 links:
-summary: Evaluating Flammability of Reburns in the Boreal Forests of Interior Alaska
+summary: Evaluating flammability of reburns in the boreal forests of Interior Alaska
 tags:
 - Boreal Flammability
 - Boreal